Mig-uel/revature-pep/week_3/day_3/README.md

 `/usr`: Contains user-related programs and data.
 It is further divided into subdirectories like `/usr/bin` (user binaries), `/usr/lib` (user libraries), and `/usr/share` (shared data).

 `/var`: Contains variable data files, such as log files, mail spools, and temporary files created by programs.

+## Source Control Management (git, vcs, cvcs, dvcs)

+Source control management (SCM) systems are essential tools for developers, allowing them to track changes to code, collaborate with others, and manage different versions of their projects.

+- **Version Control Systems (VCS)**: These systems track changes to files over time, allowing developers to revert to previous versions, compare changes, and collaborate with others.
+Examples include Git, Subversion (SVN), and Mercurial.

+Version control is a process to manage a collection of source code and changes that provide you with many capabilities:

+- Maintain multiple versions of the code.
+- Ability to revert to previous versions.
+- Developers can work concurrently on the same codebase.
+- Audit traceability of changes with clear history on whom, which, when, where, and what was changed.
+- Copy/Merge/Undo changes.
+- Find out the difference between two versions of the code.
+- Provides full backup without occupying additional space.
+- Review history of changes.
+- Capable for both small and large scale projects.

+In simpler words, a Version Control System (VCS) is a system that allows developers to track changes in their code over time.
+It helps them collaborate, manage different versions of their projects, and revert to previous states if needed.

+#### Importance of Version Control Systems

+Let's take an example of an organization with a project team of five developers.

+Two of the developers are in one location and the other three are in a different location.
+They received a project and started developing the code, and then come across the following situations:

+- Each developer is working on one module at a time whereas others were waiting for developers to complete their tasks so that they can start working on their modules.
+- Whenever they completed their work and decided to deploy the code, they were each taking a full backup of the project and one day they could not do it because the disk space was full.
+- One day one of them deleted on module which they could not bring back and had to recreate it from scratch.
+- They were unable to find out who has done what changes in the code.
+- They could not do any experiments for the new feature without interfering with other developers' work.
+- They need to send the code via email as they were seated in different locations, which led to confusion and version mismatches.

+These situations highlight the need for a Version Control System (VCS).
+A VCS would allow developers to:

+- A version control system ensures that all the previous versions of the code can be retrieved later on and all changes are tracked, providing a clear history of who made changes, when, and why.
+- It also explains what a file looked like on a specific date or at a specific point in time.
+- A version control system provides a central repository where all developers can access the latest code, reducing the need for email exchanges and preventing version mismatches and the ability to work concurrently on the same codebase.

+#### Types of Version Control Systems

+There are two types of Version Control Systems:

+- **Centralized Version Control Systems (CVCS)**: In a CVCS, there is a single central repository that stores all versions of the code.
+Developers check out files from this central repository, make changes, and then check them back in.
+This model can lead to bottlenecks and conflicts if multiple developers are working on the same files simultaneously.

+- **Distributed Version Control Systems (DVCS)**: In a DVCS, each developer has a complete copy of the repository, including its entire history.
+This allows for more flexible workflows, as developers can work offline, create branches, and merge changes more easily.
+Git is a popular example of a DVCS.

+### Real World Application

+#### Benefits of Version Control Systems

+A version control system works as a database for your code and makes revisions instead of duplicating the entire codebase which helps to save space.

+- It keeps all the history of all the files, which gives you full traceability and auditability of what changes were made, when, and by whom.
+- It provides the ability to revert back to a previous version of the code if something goes wrong.
+- It prevents the risk of losing work due to accidental deletions or overwrites.
+- It helps to identify the differences between two versions of a file, making it easier to understand what has changed.
+- It provides you with the ability to have entirely independent code versions through branching and merging.
+- It provides the ability to work as a distributed team, allowing developers to work on the same codebase without interfering with each other's work.